USNavalResearchLaboratory/turboWAVE/docs/ref-PIC.rst

 Smoothing
 ---------

 Any field solver or particle species module can accept the following smoothing directives.
 If applied to a field solver, sources are smoothed prior to advancing the fields, and the physics is affected.
-If applied to a particle species, only the single species density diagnostic is affected (not that the sources may be smoothed, even if the density diagnostic is not).
+If applied to a particle species, only the single species density diagnostic is affected (note that the sources may be smoothed, even if the density diagnostic is not).
 The original WAVE smoother used ``smoothing=(4,4,4)`` and ``compensation=(1,1,1)``.

 .. py:function:: smoothing = (smx,smy,smz)